emdonahue/svec/README.md

-	row DIMENSION MATRIX	Filters by rows where the leftmost column matches DIMENSION and returns an N-1 matrix by removing the leftmost dimension. pmi BIGRAMCOUNTS	Compute the pointwise mutual information of the BIGRAMCOUNTS as produced by running count on a bigram stream. scale CONSTANT MATRIX	Scale all elements by a constant serialize 2D-MATRIX	Serializes 2D-MATRIX with numeric indices to a Julia SparseMatrixCSC sparse MATRIX	Removes 0 valued dimensions to create sparse vector or matrix sqrt MATRIX	Elementwise square root
+	row DIMENSION MATRIX	Filters by rows where the leftmost column matches DIMENSION and returns an N-1 matrix by removing the leftmost dimension. pmi BIGRAMCOUNTS	Compute the pointwise mutual information of the BIGRAMCOUNTS as produced by running count on a bigram stream. scale CONSTANT MATRIX	Scale all elements by a constant serialize MATRIX	Serializes 1D or 2D MATRIX to a Julia SparseArray.
+Output is a pair of a SparseArray and a map from numeric to symbolic dimensions to be used for deserializing. sparse MATRIX	Removes 0 valued dimensions to create sparse vector or matrix sqrt MATRIX	Elementwise square root
 	square MATRIX	Elementwise square